blinkletter/Chem4410/Lessons/Lesson_01.md

 # Lesson 1: Remembering The Past

 Life is about **making** things and **breaking** things, mostly chemical bonds.
 All of the reactions of the famous **glycolysis** pathway can be understood using organic chemistry.
-A deeper understanding of **physical organic chemistry** will enable you to interpret how **enzymes** provide the catalysis that enables the pathway to operate at the speed needed to be meaniful in providing **energy** for cells.
+A deeper understanding of **physical organic chemistry** will enable you to interpret how **enzymes** provide the catalysis that enables the pathway to operate at the speed needed to be meaningful in providing **energy** for cells.
 Let us embark on our journey to greater understanding of all chemical reactions that make and break bonds by **reviewing** a small slice of our **previous experience**.

 Our first two meetings will focus on reviewing organic chemistry.